 Created to Serve

 The Electric Cooperatives of South Carolina, Inc. (ECSC) is the statewide service and trade association for electric cooperatives in the state.
-Our members are 19 consumer-owned electric cooperatives, one wholesale power supply cooperative and one materials supply cooperative.
+Our members are 19 of the 20 consumer-owned electric cooperatives, one wholesale power supply cooperative, one transmission service cooperative and one materials supply cooperative.

 Together, they operate the largest electric distribution system in the state.
 More than 1.5 million South Carolinians, representing 800,000 accounts, in all 46 counties use electricity from electric cooperatives.

 Robert D. Bennett was the state association's first general manager.

 Michael N. Couick is the current president and chief executive officer of ECSC.

 ECSC provides member cooperatives with communications and legal services, personnel training, safety programs and public and government relations.

 In 1941, electric cooperatives in South Carolina formed an organization to represent them in the General Assembly and to offer other services more efficiently provided through shared resources.
 Robert D. Bennett was hired in 1950 as the first general manager and executive vice president of the South Carolina Electric Cooperative Association.
 (The name was later changed to The Electric Cooperatives of South Carolina Inc.)

 When Bennett retired in 1980, Al J. Ballard was appointed head of the organization.
 Ballard, a veteran lobbyist who had worked in government relations with the National Electric Cooperative Association in Washington, D.C. and as head of the Nebraska state association, served until his retirement in 1993.